RMDLO/rmdlo_tracking/README.md

 ## Installation of CDCPD ROS Workspace for the first time

-First, install any necessary dependencies deteiled in the [original CDCPD installation instructions](https://github.com/RMDLO/cdcpd).
+First, install any necessary dependencies detailed in the [original CDCPD installation instructions](https://github.com/RMDLO/cdcpd).
 Namely, install dependencies using the instructions to modify and run the `cdcpd/install_scripts/install_dep.sh` script and obtain a Gurobi license.

 Perform the below commands in a terminal.
 ```bash